Crazy-Rich-Meghan/tutorials/perpendicular-flap-stress/README.md

 ## Running the simulation

-Open two separate terminals and start the desired fluid and solid participant by calling the respective run script `run.sh` located in the participant directory.
+Open two separate terminals and start the desired fluid and solid participants by calling the respective run scripts `run.sh` located in the participants' directories.
 For example:

 ```bash
 cd fluid-openfoam